GaryAustin1/custom-properties/README.md

 The code also has an optional trigger function that will update Supabase app_metadata on any change to the user's properties in the user property table.
 This json object will be named after the schema name in the current version.

 properties.sql is the main code to set up a property in schema.
+Right now this is hard coded to user_roles schema.
+roles.sql is a version with hard coded function and table names using 'role'.
+Can be installed in public schema.
-Right now this is hard coded to user_roles schema. test.sql is sample code used to test performance of this method versus the typical custom-claims method which uses claims in the JWT as the RLS test.
+test.sql is sample code used to test performance of this method versus the typical custom-claims method which uses claims in the JWT as the RLS test.
-The TLE directory has a simple to install extension for Supabase platforms.
+There are two TLE directories for a custom-properties and custom-roles version of this repository.
+These are available from https://database.dev/.

-The RLS functions are called like:
+The RLS functions are called like (note the examples here are from custom-properties installed in the user_roles schema):

 `USING ( (select user_roles.user_has_property('Teacher') )`
 `USING ( (select user_roles.user_property_in('{"Teacher","Staff"}') )` {} is string format for array in Postgres